jonifreidkes/MSE/AIM/README.md

 ## Welcome!

-In this repository you can find the coursework projects in 2017.
+In this repository you can find the coursework projects from 2017.
 Main topics you can find:

 - Audio Engineering